What is in this leaflet

 - HIV/AIDS medicines

-- cimetidine, a medicine used to treat reflux or stomach ulcers
+- cimetidine, used to treat reflux or stomach ulcers

-- medicines to treat migraine attacks, such as sumatriptan, naratriptan and zolmitriptan
+- triptans used to treat migraines, such as sumatriptan, naratriptan and zolmitriptan

 How to take this medicine